Jonghakseo/chrome-extension-boilerplate-react-vite/README.md

 > [Declaring permissions](https://developer.chrome.com/docs/extensions/develop/concepts/declare-permissions)
 > and edit `manifest.js` accordingly.

-### Packages <a name="structure-packages"></a>

-Some shared packages:

-- `dev-utils` - utilities for Chrome extension development (manifest-parser, logger)
-- `i18n` - custom internationalization package; provides i18n function with type safety and other validation
-- `hmr` - custom HMR plugin for Vite, injection script for reload/refresh, HMR dev-server
-- `shared` - shared code for the entire project (types, constants, custom hooks, components etc.)
-- `storage` - helpers for easier integration with [storage](https://developer.chrome.com/docs/extensions/reference/api/storage), e.g. local/session storages
-- `tailwind-config` - shared Tailwind config for entire project
-- `tsconfig` - shared tsconfig for the entire project
-- `ui` - function to merge your Tailwind config with the global one; you can save components here
-- `vite-config` - shared Vite config for the entire project
-- `zipper` - run `pnpm zip` to pack the `dist` folder into `extension.zip` inside the newly created `dist-zip`
-- `e2e` - run `pnpm e2e` for end-to-end tests of your zipped extension on different browsers

 ### Pages <a name="structure-pages"></a>

 Code that is transpiled to be part of the extension lives in the [pages](pages/) directory.